Flore-Mueth/ADA_P3-jekyll/index.md

 ### What We'll Explore

-In this project, we set out to uncover how cast diversity influences both the financial and critical success of films—and the results might surprise you.<br>
+In this project, we set out to uncover how cast diversity influences both the financial and critical success of films—and the results might surprise you.
 Does diversity impact box office performance?
-To find out, we will dive into the data using linear regression to pinpoint trends while accounting for factors like movie length and release year.<br>
+To find out, we will dive into the data using linear regression to pinpoint trends while accounting for factors like movie length and release year.
 But the intrigue does not stop at ticket sales—what about awards?
 Are films with more diverse casts more likely to snag nominations for prestigious accolades like the Oscars or Golden Globes?
-With a little help from propensity score matching, we can compare similar films and see if diversity tips the scales or not...<br>
+With a little help from propensity score matching, we can compare similar films and see if diversity tips the scales or not...
 Lastly, let’s not forget the critics and audiences, do movies with diverse casts get higher ratings on IMDb?
-Through logistic regression and statistical analysis, we aim to decode these patterns.<br>
+Through logistic regression and statistical analysis, we aim to decode these patterns.
 Armed with these analytical tools, we are ready to explore how representation is not always a recipe for success.
 The data reveals a more complex story, and we are here to share it with you.
 {: .text-justify}